 What is a Tennis or Golfers Elbow?

 Elbow tendon injuries are commonly referred to as ‘tennis elbow’ or ‘golfer’s elbow’, affecting the outer & inner elbow respectively.
 Tennis elbow presents as pain over the lateral elbow when gripping objects in the hand.
-The pain can also present in the forearm below the involved elbow.
+The peak incidence of tennis elbow is between 40-50 years of age.
+Teenagers do not tend to get elbow pain and the presentation should raise suspicion of osteochondritis dissecans.

 Although the name would suggest that the condition occurs only in golfers & tennis players, it is also very common in computer users & manual labourers who undergo repetitive abnormal movement patterns.
 Pain is normally present in the dominant arm/elbow and is aggravated by activities requiring squeezing or gripping.
-This may be accompanied by weakness or pins & needles in the hand.
+Population studies show an increased predisposition in those that are diabetic and have a history of smoking.

 Occasionally, the elbow tendon patient may describe a history of neck or shoulder pain which preceeded the onset of elbow symptoms.
 This may suggest a potential link with the neck or shoulder dysfunction.